Prag8855/aab/content/glossary/Niederlassungserlaubnis.md

     guides/ksk-kuenstlersozialkasse.md
 ---

 German permanent residence (*Niederlassungserlaubnis*) lets you live, work and study in Germany.
+You can get permanent residence after 21 to 60 months in Germany.

 It's better than a [residence permit](/glossary/Aufenthaltstitel) because...

 - It's permanent.
 You don't need to renew it.
 - It's flexible.
-It's not tied to your income, job or studies.
+It's not tied to your income or occupation.
 - It's more trusted.
 It's easier to get credit or a mortgage.

 It's not as good as German citizenship because...[^1]